Financial Planning

 • Investment minimums vary

-For cash needs in 13 months to 24 months, options include:
+For cash you won’t need for 13 months to 24 months, you may consider an additional option:

 • Minimum investment varies

 There are a number of options to balance your liquidity needs with income from your cash amid the prospect of lower rates.
-As you evaluate your cash position, talk with your planner about which options may work best within your financial plan.
+As you evaluate your cash position, talk with an advisor about which options may work best within your financial plan.

 Investing strategies, such as asset allocation, diversification or rebalancing, do not ensure or guarantee better performance and cannot eliminate the risk of investment losses.
 All investments have inherent risks, including loss of principal.
 There are no guarantees that a portfolio employing these or any other strategy will outperform a portfolio that does not engage in such strategies.